pomdtr/smallweb.run/www/docs/guides/file-sync.md

-Ah yes, I see the error in the documentation!
-Let me correct it to match the actual working command structure:

 # Syncing files using mutagen

 I recommend using [mutagen](https://mutagen.io) to sync your files between your development machine and the server.